Smartwatch: Early years

-The first digital watch, which debuted in 1972, was the Pulsar manufactured by Hamilton Watch Company.
-"Pulsar" became a brand name which would later be acquired by Seiko in 1978.
-In 1982, a Pulsar watch (NL C01) was released which could store 24 digits, making it most likely the first watch with user-programmable memory, or "memorybank" watch.
+The first digital watch was the Pulsar, introduced by the Hamilton Watch Company in 1972.
+The "Pulsar" became a brand name, and would later be acquired by Seiko in 1978.
+In 1982, a Pulsar watch (NL C01) was released which could store 24 digits, likely making it the first watch with user-programmable memory, or the first "memorybank" watch.

 With the introduction of personal computers in the 1980s, Seiko began to develop computers in the form of watches.
-The Data 2000 watch (1983) came with an external keyboard for data-entry.
-Data was synced from the keyboard to the watch via electro-magnetic coupling (wireless docking).
-The name comes from its ability to store 2000 characters.
-Its memory was tiny, at only 112 digits.
-It was released in 1984, in gold, silver and black.
-These models were followed by many others by Seiko during the 1980s, most notably the "RC Series".
-The RC-1000 Wrist Terminal was the first Seiko model to interface with a computer, and was released in 1984, subsequently priced at around £100, providing 2 KB of storage and a two-line 12-character display, transferring data from a computer using an RS232C interface.
-It was developed by Seiko Epson and was powered by a computer on a chip and was compatible with most of the popular PCs of that time, including Apple II, II+ and IIe, BBC Micro, Commodore 64, IBM PC, NEC 8201, Tandy Color Computer, Model 1000, 1200, 2000 and TRS-80 Model I, III, 4 and 4p.
-The RC-20 Wrist Computer was released in 1985, under the joint brand name "Seiko Epson".
-This was followed by the RC-4000 and RC-4500.
+The Data 2000 watch, named for its ability to store 2000 characters, came with an external keyboard for data entry.
+Data was synchronised from the keyboard to the watch via electromagnetic coupling (wireless docking).
+Its memory was small, at only 112 digits.
+It was released in 1984, in gold, silver, and black.

+These models were followed by many others from Seiko during the 1980s, most notably the "RC Series".
+The RC-1000 Wrist Terminal from Seiko Epson was released in 1984; it was the first Seiko model to interface with a computer and was priced at around £100.
+It featured 2 KB of storage, a two-line, 12-character display, and data transfer with a computer via an RS232C interface.
+It was powered by a computer on a chip, and was compatible with most of the popular PCs of that time, including Apple II, II+ and IIe, BBC Micro, Commodore 64, IBM PC, NEC 8201, Tandy Color Computer, Model 1000, 1200, 2000 and TRS-80 Model I, III, 4 and 4p.
+The RC-20 Wrist Computer was released in 1985, followed by the RC-4000 and RC-4500.

-During the 1980s, Casio began to market a successful line of "computer watches", in addition to its calculator watches.
-Most notable was the Casio data bank series.
-Novelty "game watches", such as the Nelsonic game watches, were also produced by Casio and other companies.
+During the 1980s, Casio began to market a successful line of "computer watches" in addition to its calculator watches, most notably the Casio data bank series.
+Casio and other companies also produced novelty "game watches", such as the Nelsonic game watches.

-Although pager watches were predicted in the early 1980s, such products became more evident towards the end of the decade, with two products introduced by separate collaborations: Motorola and Timex producing the Wrist Watch Pager, and AT&E Corp. and Seiko producing the MessageWatch.
+Although pager watches were predicted in the early 1980s, it took until the end of the decade for them to become more common.
+Two models were particularly notable: Motorola and Timex produced the Wrist Watch Pager, while AT&T Corporation and Seiko produced the MessageWatch.